jacksonh1/pairk/docs/user_guide.rst

 * ``query_id``: a query sequence id (the sequence to split into k-mers and align with the homologs).
 This id should be present in ``idr_dict``.
 * ``k``: the length of the k-mers

-These inputs can be generated many ways, and there are helper functions in the pairk library to help with this (coming soon).
+These inputs can be generated many ways, and there are helper functions in the pairk library to help with this (see functions in ``pairk.utilities``).

 pairk.pairk_alignment - slower